 How to Keep an Outdoor Pet Safe at Night

 The safest place for any pet at night is inside with you.
-If a pet must stay outside (like a barn cat), they need a warm, dry, predator-proof shelter.
+If a pet must stay outside (like a barn cat), it needs a warm, dry, predator-proof shelter.

 Pet Insurance